Contribute

 Support

-If you have any questions or encounter problems, please don’t hesitate to use our contact form .
+If you have any questions or encounter any issues, please feel free to use our contact form .

-Thank you for your contributions and for being a part of the git.nrw community!
+Thank you for your contributions and for being part of the git.nrw community!